-I was talking to a friend of mine from Egypt recently about buying real estate in Cairo.
-It’s one of the cheapest cities in the world to buy real estate (per meter), but there are issues on the governance level that would need to get cleared up before I could really consider investing there.
+Take Egypt, for example.
+You may have heard about buying real estate in Cairo.
+It’s one of the cheapest cities in the world to buy real estate (per meter).
+But there are issues on the governance level that would need to get cleared up before we could really consider investing there.

 If you were to buy there, it wouldn’t be impossible to do so through an account in the United States, but it would come with a few more hoops to jump through compared to working with an account in Singapore.
 But even an account in Singapore wouldn’t be as convenient and simple as using a bank account in Dubai.

 Regional banks are key to investing in different areas of the world.
 They have a natural advantage because they know the region better than any other bank.
 They also help you hold different currencies and consolidate the investments you’re making in local countries.

 In this way, a network of offshore priority banks will give any high-net-worth individual access to different markets and perhaps even access to different corporate bonds, stocks, or investment opportunities unavailable elsewhere.

 For example, Asia is a place where many people want to invest.
 Many banks in the region will give you access to investments that you can only get in Asia.